Status and error codes

 Where to list the HTTP response and error codes

-On the other hand, if some resources are prone to triggering certain status and error codes more than others, it makes sense to highlight those status and error codes on the relevant API reference pages.
-Perhaps you could call attention to any particularly relevant status or error codes, and then link to the centralized page for full information.
+On the other hand, if some resources are prone to triggering certain status and error codes more than others, it makes sense to highlight those status and error codes on same API reference pages.
+One strategy might be to call attention to any particularly relevant status or error codes for a specific endpoint, and then link to the centralized “Response and Status Codes” page for full information.

 Where to get status and error codes